mpavithr/healthcare-platform/README.md

    i.
 User logs in with unregistered credentials.
 Response -> Popup saying user not found.

    j.
 User logs in with wrong password.
 Response -> Popup saying wrong password.

+## SQL Injection Prevention

+This application uses django for backend.
+I have used Django’s Object Relational Mapping (ORM) layer.
+Within that layer, Django protects itself from SQL injection by using query parameterization.
+Within the ORM layer, Django defines SQL queries separated from the query’s parameters, and the database driver is in charge of escaping each of the parameters.